Caroline Tiddy

-Caroline J. Tiddy is an Australian geologist and academic researcher, an associate professor at the University of South Australia, who has won awards in Canada and Australia and published on gender diversity in geosciences.
+Caroline Jane Tiddy is an Australian geologist and academic researcher, an associate professor at the University of South Australia, who has won awards in Canada and Australia and published on gender diversity in geosciences.

 Education

 Tiddy received a Masters of Science, and a PhD from Monash University.
 Her thesis was titled "High-temperature metamorphism in poly-deformed orogens a case study of the Proterozoic Broken Hill Block, Australia".

 Career

 Tiddy is an associate professor in geosciences at the Future Industries Institute at the University of South Australia.
 She is actively involved in developing innovative technologies for mineral exploration, particularly focusing on critical metals like copper.
 Her research includes creating sensor technologies for real-time geochemical data collection in drill holes and developing geochemical targeting tools to increase mineral deposit discovery success rates.
 These efforts are part of her work with the Mineral Exploration Cooperative Research Centre (MinEx CRC), which aims to advance mineral exploration through industry-led research.
 In 2022, she was the professorial lead of the Future Industries Institute at Mawson Lakes.

 Tiddy was the president of the Geological Society of Australia, and is a strong advocate for gender diversity in STEM,"Along with my research into metal detection technology, I am a strong advocate for diversity and inclusion in STEM and am actively researching the enablers and barriers women face within geosciences.
 My aim is to help workplaces create gender equity."Tiddy is a member of WOMEESA, and has published on gender diversity in Earth Sciences.